George Eliot Hospital NHS Trust cares for eight patients with Covid-19 in hospital

 Advertisement

-The figures also show that seven new patients with Covid were admitted to hospital in George Eliot Hospital NHS Trust in the week to April 17.
-This was up from two in the previous seven days.
+The figures also show that eight new patients with Covid were admitted to hospital in George Eliot Hospital NHS Trust in the week to April 24.
+This was up from seven in the previous seven days.